-As highlighted above, the Council spent £73.227m against its Capital Programme in 2020/21, resulting in a variance of £2.215m compared to month 9.
+As highlighted above, the Council spent \pounds 73.227m against its Capital Programme in 2020/21, resulting in a variance of \pounds 2.215m compared to month 9.
 The variance required funding that was originally allocated to 2021/22 and future years to be brought forward into 2020/21.

-The Capital expenditure for 2020/21 was financed by Government Grants and Contributions, Capital Receipts and Prudential Borrowing as detailed in the table below:
+The Capital expenditure for 2020/21 was financed by Government Grants and Contributions, Capital Receipts, Revenue Contributions (of which £2.532m was from the HRA and £0.146m from the General Fund) and Prudential Borrowing as detailed in the table below: